facebookarchive/caffe2/_docs/getting-started/ubuntu.md

 Solution | `sudo apt-get install git` protobuf | You may experience an error related to protobuf during the make step.
-Solution | Make sure you've installed protobuf in **both** of these two ways: `sudo apt-get install libprotobuf-dev protobuf-compiler && sudo pip install protobuf`
+Solution | Make sure you've installed protobuf in **both** of these two ways: `sudo apt-get install libprotobuf-dev protobuf-compiler && sudo pip install protobuf` libgflags2 error | This optional dependency is for Ubuntu 14.04.
+Solution | Use `apt-get install libgflags-dev` for Ubuntu 16.04.

 | GPU Support
 ----|-----